Q-Methodology/main/cognition/cognition.md

 c.
 Under stimuli, you will upload the images that you want to use for your experiment.
 Please make sure you respect the image dimensions

 d.
-Paste the code you got from the constructor
+Paste the code you got from the constructor in the middle window

 ### 10. Test the experiment